 Alternatives to Joint Replacement in Raleigh, NC

 Prior to any joint replacement, there are many nonsurgical treatments that can either prolong the time to getting a joint replacement, or completely eliminate the need for one.
+At Wake Nonsurgical Ortho, we offer non-surgical and minimally invasive treatment options to patients in Raleigh, Cary and Durham, NC.
+If you are currently looking for an alternative to joint replacement surgery, call our offices at (919) 719-2270 and schedule an appointment today!

 Here are 6 treatments to consider trying before committing to a joint replacement surgery: